django-salesforce/django-salesforce/docs/migrations.rst

 ## Reference

 | **Terminology**:
 | **Model** in Django terminology is an equivalent of **Table** in database terminology and
 an equivalent of **Object** in Salesforce terminology.
 These three points of view are used in this text.
 |
 | **Builtin** object and builtin field  have a name without any double underscore ``'__'``.
 | **Custom** object and custom field ore in the form ``ApiName__c`` with only a suffix ``__c``
 and without any other double underscore.
 | **Namespace** object and namespace field are in the form ``NameSpace__ApiName__c``.
 |
 |
 | Because custom fields can be managed by Django automatically in SFDC the algorithm
-of conversion a name to db_column is guaranted stable then the db_column is not so important as before.
+of conversion a name to db_column is guaranteed stable then the db_column is not so important as before.
 If no **db_column** is specified then it can be derived from "django field name" this way:
 | If the django field name is not lower case then the default api name is the same.
 | Default API name from a lower case name is created by capitalizing and removing spaces:
 | e.g. default api name "LastModifiedDate" can be created from "last_modified_date" or from
 "LastModifiedDate".
 | Custom field can be rocognized by "custom=True".
 | Namespace field can be recognized by "sf_prefix='NameSpacePrefix'".
 | All unspecified fields without "db_column" in custom objects are expected custom field,
 except a few standard well known system names like "LastModifiedDate".
 |
 | If you find a new not recognized system name then report it as a bug and specify
 an explicit "custom=False" or an explicit "db_column=...", but it is extremely unprobable